 - Usually, it is a calm and cool season, in March there still can be snow.

-- In March temperatures are low but they are getting higher as time pass by.
+- In March temperatures are low but they get higher as time passes by.
 In spring difference between day and night, temperatures are usually high.

 - It is the warmest part of the year.
 Temperatures are the highest in southern and central areas.

 - Starts in September and ends in November.

 - It has a very unpredictable weather pattern.

 - Temperature becomes lower with the passing months, snow may appear at the end of October and in November.

 - It is the stormiest season.
 Hurricane winds can be recorded especially in western areas.

 - “Indian summer” may occur when temperatures, especially during the night, do not fall below 10°C.

 - It is generally cool, wet, windy, and cloudy.